Vivartia: International expansion

 In the Balkans, Vivartia is active in Serbia and Bulgaria and is interested in tapping the rising consumer demand elsewhere in the region and in Russia.

 Outside of Europe Vivartia is also active in Egypt and Mexico.

 In 2007, Vivartia plans to expand into organic farming in Romania and into fast-food chain franchising in Serbia.

 In 2008, Vivartia bought US biscuit and snack-producer Nonni's for $320 million as part of its expansion plans, along with its brands Nonni's and New York Style and Old London.
 The acquisition also ensured an entry of Vivartia's 7 Days croissant products to the US market, to be followed by other products at a later stage.
 In that same year, Vivartia also announced plans to open a new plant in Yadkinville to complement its six existing US plants.
 As of March 2010, Vivartia now produces and sells 7-Days Croissants in the United States.

-In 2014, Vivartia has announced a cooperation with Granarolo for market access to France and Italy.
+In 2014, Vivartia announced a cooperation with Granarolo for market access to France and Italy.
 This arrangement reflects a continuation of the original strategy put in place in 2003.